-Thailand is a country full of beauty and rich culture.
-While there’s so much to see and do, even just 2 weeks in this rich, vibrant place can allow you to experience everything from gorgeous beaches, ancient architecture, to delicious food, and more.
-If you’re unfamiliar, or you’d like to make the most of your time, consider taking a guided tour of Thailand.
-You’ll save time and avoid the headache of having to decide what you want to do.
-When those two issues are out of the picture, all that’s left is to enjoy what’s in front of you.
-Here’s some of the hot spots to check out:
+Thailand is a country full of beauty and rich in culture.
+Everything from gorgeous beaches, ancient architecture to delicious food can all be explored in Thailand in 2 weeks.
+If you’re unfamiliar or you’d like to make the most of your time, consider taking a private day tour.
+You’ll save time, have all your questions answered, and avoid the headache of having to decide what you want to do.
+With those issues out of the way, all that’s left to enjoy is in front of you.
+Here are the places you must check out in 2 weeks in Thailand!

-Kwang Bunyasarn, a Local Expert for TakeMeTour, says, “Marketplaces are a great way to sample all the finer details that any culture has to offer.
-You can find great trinkets, art, and local goods that are truly unique.”
+Markets are a great way to experience all the intricate details any culture has to offer.
+You can find great trinkets, art, and local goods that are truly unique.

-However, Damnoen Saduak isn’t your average market, because it’s floating on water!
-Hundreds of merchants row up and down the market’s canals selling everything from fruit, prepared food, and other local products.
-Even if you end up not buying anything, you’ll have a great time taking in everything that’s going on.
-Also, you can’t go wrong supporting local merchants!
+However, Damnoen Saduak isn’t your average market, because it’s a floating market!
+Hundreds of boat vendors row up and down the market’s canals selling everything from fruits, food cooked on the spot, and other local products.
+Even if you end up not buying anything, you’ll have a great time absorbing the local atmosphere.
+Also, you can’t go wrong supporting local vendors!

-The train that runs over the River Kwai has been immortalized in history thanks to the terrors of WWII.
-While only part of the railway is still functional today, visitors can take a trip through history while also getting a great view of some of Thailand’s most scenic vistas.
+The railway bridge over the River Kwai has been etched in the history books thanks to the terrors of WWII.
+Nowadays, only a few parts of the Death Railway is still functional.
+What you can do is take a trip through history while also getting a great view of some of Thailand’s most scenic vistas in Kanchanaburi.

 Bangkok, Thailand’s capital, boasts a huge number of things to do.
-Check out some of the famous temples, the wide variety of markets, and other fascinating sites like the Grand Palace.
+Check out some of the famous temples, the wide variety of markets, and other fascinating sites such as the Grand Palace in the Old Town.
 Bangkok is a city that is entertaining to stroll through, taking in all the odd parts that make it what it is.
 Its mix of classical and modern living create a great atmosphere that is certain to make a mark on your trip.
-With so much to see and do in the city, there’s also a vibrant culinary scene, allowing you to try all kinds of delicious street food.
+There’s also a vibrant culinary scene, allowing you to try all kinds of delicious street food, particularly in Chinatown.

-A trip to Thailand that doesn’t include at least some time spent at a beach is a trip that’s wasted.
-Thailand has some of the most spectacular coasts in the world, featuring sparkling blue and green water surrounded by natural beauty.
-For some of the country’s more iconic sparkling blue waters and white sand beaches, head to coastal resort areas like Koh Samui or Hua Hin.
-Relax in the sun to unwind after a couple weeks of busy traveling, or take a boat out on the water for some more fun.
+Likewise, a trip to Thailand without visiting the beach is a trip wasted.
+Some of the most spectacular beaches in the world are located along the coasts of the Andaman Sea and the Gulf of Thailand.
+If you want to see the aquamarine waters and pristine sandy beaches, head to Koh Samui or Phuket.
+Do relax in the sun to unwind after a couple weeks of busy traveling, or take a boat out on the water for some more fun.